-How can Nutrition aid in Fertility with your Autoimmune Diagnosis?
+How can Nutrition aid Fertility with Type 1 Diabetes?

 For many couples, getting pregnant can be very difficult and can cause major stress in their lives.

 There are also so many factors that are a part of this difficulty.
-Often times women believe that they are the main cause, when in reality, it could be contributed to an array of other reasons.
-For example, 8% of the time, fertility issues are solely due to the males' genetic disposition.
+Often times women believe that they are the main cause when in reality, it could be contributed to an array of other reasons.
+For example, 8% of the time, fertility issues are solely due to the males' genetic disposition- not including environmental and lifestyle factors.

-This difficulty does not mean that fertility and pregnancy is impossible.
-In fact -- there are multiple factors that go into increasing chances of pregnancy and overall fertility.
+This difficulty does not mean that pregnancy is impossible.
+In fact -- there are multiple factors that go into increasing chances of pregnancy and boosting overall fertility.
 One of these ways just so happens to be through balanced and healthy nutrition!

 In general, both men and women looking to increase chances of pregnancy and fertility should watch their caffeine intake and therefore consume <200mg/d.
 This is equivalent to a 12oz cup of coffee.